renanthera/simc-wiki/Druids.md

 ## Options

 * **initial_astral_power** (default: 8) Set the amount of astral power at start of combat.
 APLs are limited to a single pre-cast spell, thus the normal precasting of 2x solar wrath is simulated by the default setting of 8 + single pre-cast solar wrath.
+When having talented Nature's Balance this is set to 58 to account for the increased starting astral power.

 * **lively_spirit_stacks** (default: 9) Set the number of stacks of the Lively Spirit azerite trait when you innervate a healer.